-In this quick tutorial, we’ll explore the most well-known options which can be used to configure the Java Virtual Machine.
+In this quick tutorial, we’ll explore the most well-known options that we can use to configure the Java Virtual Machine.

 One of the most common performance-related practices is to initialize the heap memory as per the application requirements.

 That’s why we should specify minimal and maximal heap size.
-Below parameters can be used for achieving it:
+We can use the below parameters to achieve this:

 -Xms<heap size>[unit] -Xmx<heap size>[unit]

-Here, unit denotes the unit in which the memory (indicated by heap size) is to be initialized.
-Units can be marked as ‘g’ for GB, ‘m’ for MB and ‘k’ for KB.
+Here, unit denotes the unit in which we’ll initialize the memory (indicated by heap size).
+We can mark units as ‘g’ for GB, ‘m’ for MB, and ‘k’ for KB.

 For example, if we want to assign minimum 2 GB and maximum 5 GB to JVM, we need to write:

-Starting with Java 8, the size of Metaspace is not defined.
-Once it reaches the global limit, JVM automatically increases it, However, to overcome any unnecessary instability, we can set Metaspace size with:
+Starting with Java 8, the size of Metaspace isn’t defined.
+Once it reaches the global limit, JVM automatically increases it.
+However, to overcome any unnecessary instability, we can set Metaspace size with:

 Here, metaspace size denotes the amount of memory we want to assign to Metaspace.